Structural-constrained Methods for the Identification of Unobservable False Data Injection Attacks in Power Systems: Low-complexity identification methods

 The computational complexity of Algorithm \ref{alg; OMP} is dominated by Step 3 (computing \eqref{eq; main OMP}), which requires $O(2\lvert\mathcal{L}\rvert^2+3\lvert \mathcal{L}\rvert)$ matrix-vector multiplications for each $k=1,2,\ldots,\lvert\mathcal{V}\rvert$.
 The loop between Steps 2-8 is performed at most $K_{\cvec}$ times.
 As a result, the total complexity of Algorithm \ref{alg; OMP} is in the order of $O(\lvert\mathcal{V}\rvert K_c\lvert\mathcal{L}\rvert^2)$, which is significantly lower than the complexity of the GIC method (see discussion after \eqref{eq; computation}).

 In general, the OMP method is used in a variety of applications due to its low computational complexity.
 However, the OMP method is a greedy algorithm with no optimal recovery guarantees, and usually requires an incoherent dictionary in order to provide high performance \cite{Tropp_2004}.
 In our case, the CS matrix is the topology matrix $\Hmat_{\mathcal{L},\mathcal{V}}$, which may be highly correlated, and thus, with large mutual coherence.
-Therefore, in the following subsection, we develop a novel low-complexity method that uses the power system graph representation Markovian properties.
+In order to address this issue, in the following subsection, we develop a novel low-complexity method that uses the power system graph representation Markovian properties.